Febs26/Pathfinder-Quest/README.md

 ##  Error handling:
 ---
 Please make sure:
-- Your terminal or command prompt is inside the directory where game.py is located
+- Your terminal or command prompt is inside the directory where game.py is located.
-- The required Python dependencies (like pygame and networkx) are installed in the active virtual environment
+- The required Python dependencies (like pygame and networkx) are installed in the active virtual environment.

 Enjoy playing **Pathfinder Quest**!